guyroutledge/atozcss/_drafts/2016-04-27-interpolation-of-sass-variables.md

 often used in mathematics to refer to the practice of "constructing new data points within the range of an existing set of known data points".

-That still sounds a bit abstract to me so how about this:
+That still sounds a bit complicated to me so how about this:

 Interpolation inserts something into something else.